The best WhatsApp alternatives in 2025

 WhatsApp is one of the biggest messaging apps on the planet, but if you ever find yourself wanting to jump ship (and leave parent company Meta behind for good) you'll need somewhere else to go.
 That's where the best WhatsApp alternatives come in, offering a different messaging platform.

-It's not quite as easy as ditching your Facebook account or Meta Quest headset.
-Third party messaging support may be coming to WhatsApp, but right now it's the only way to talk to people that only use WhatsApp.
-Which means you can't jump ship until everyone else does, at least for the time being.
-Not that you can't start getting yourself ready for the big change.
+It doesn't matter how much you disagree with recent policy changes at Meta, losing WhatsApp isn't as easy as ditching your Facebook account or Meta Quest headset.
+It's the only way to talk to people that only use WhatsApp, and that means you can't completely jump ship until everyone else does.
+That's not to say you can't start getting yourself ready for the big change.

 The best WhatsApp alternatives offer end-to-end encryption, making it a lot more secure than SMS texting, and have many of the same features and security as WhatsApp itself.
 Here are our favorite WhatsApp alternatives you can download right now.